-The first payment will be issued upon initiation of award and will comprise 75% of allowable funding.
+The first payment will be issued upon execution of the award agreement and will comprise 75% of the awarded funding.
 The remaining funds will be disbursed upon award closeout.

 Awardees will be required to provide periodic written progress and financial reports to CIRM as defined in the Notice of Award.